Theoretical Physics

 - Decoherence of quantum systems induced by spacetime quantization

-- Implications of IR/UV mixing for experiments with cold atoms
+- mplications of IR/UV mixing for cold-atom experiments

 -